Wondering why your cell phone battery drains so fast all of a sudden.

 It may seem like battery saving habit, and it is a phone battery-draining myth that you should scrape.

-summing up leaving your Wi-Fi open waiting to receive connections will not drain cell phone battery, more so having to switch on your Wi-Fi freshly in situations where it has been previously switched off has a more significant battery-draining effect.
+In summing up leaving your Wi-Fi open and waiting to receive connections will not drain your cell phone battery, more so having to switch on your Wi-Fi freshly in situations where it has been previously switched off has a more significant battery-draining effect.

 Just like restarting your phone requires more battery power, these connections will require more strength in signal power to power up.